Hong Kong court lets UK lawyer defend media tycoon Jimmy Lai | Law-Order

 "The court must adopt a flexible and sensible approach to arrive at a decision that would best suit the public interest in this application," they said.

-Lai is already serving a 20-month prison sentence for his role in unauthorized assemblies.
-He's also expecting a sentencing over his fraud conviction on Nov 24.
+Lai is already serving a 20-month prison sentence for his role in unauthorised assemblies.
+He's also expecting a sentencing over his fraud conviction on November 24.
 Those charges are separate from the national security law.

 His legal team earlier asked the United Nations to investigate his imprisonment and multiple criminal charges as "legal harassment" to punish him for speaking out.